 - On the Feature Selection page, select only Database Engine Services.

-- On the Instance Configuration page, under Named instance, either leave the default SQLEXPRESS or enter the name RASREPORTING (in upper case):
+- On the Instance Configuration page, under Named instance, either leave the default SQLEXPRESS or enter the custom name (in upper case):

 - On the Server Configuration page, specify accounts, which will be running SQL Server services - services should be set to start automatically.
 We will use default accounts: